lehins/massiv/Quickref.md

 9
 ```

-Former does the lookup of an element in the array, while the latter slices the array until it gets to
+Former does the lookup of an element in the array, while the latter slices the
-the actual element.
+array until it gets to a a row and only then looks up the actual element.

 Data is represented in a linear row-major fashion, so the above indexing
 technique translates into a linear index that will get mapped into an element in